 Treatment of resistant tuberculosis

 The treatment of patients with MDR- and XDR-TB (see fact box) is very resource intensive and difficult, both for the person who is sick and for the health care services.
-The treatment takes a minimum of two years, and the necessary medication can cost up to 200 times more than the standard treatment.
+The treatment takes up to two years, and the necessary medication can cost up to 200 times more than the standard treatment.

 The effort to combat resistant tuberculosis is made extra challenging by the fact that the majority of cases are found in low- and middle-income countries where the capacity of the health care system to handle cases of MDR- or XDR-TB is extremely limited.
 Many patients are also reluctant to carry out the treatment because of the strong and unpleasant side effects of the medications.